Richard H. Baker (bishop): Early life and education

 Baker was born on July 8, 1897, in Norfolk, Virginia.
 He was educated at the Episcopal High School in Alexandria, Virginia and graduated from the University of Virginia with a B.A. and later enrolled in the Virginia Theological Seminary to study for the ordained ministry.
 Baker deployed as an ambulance driver on the French front lines during World War I and received the Croix de Guerre for his courageous service.

 Career

-Baker was ordained deacon in June 1923 and priest in March 1924.
+Baker was made deacon in June 1923 and ordained priest in March 1924.
 His ministry commenced in Virginia and Louisiana.
 In 1931 he became rector of the Church of the Redeemer in Baltimore, where he remained until his episcopal election.

 In 1950, Baker was elected Coadjutor Bishop of North Carolina.
-He was consecrated in the Church of the Good Shepherd in Raleigh, North Carolina on January 25, 1951, by Presiding Bishop Henry Knox Sherrill.
+He was consecrated in the Church of the Good Shepherd in Raleigh, North Carolina on January 25, 1951, with Presiding Bishop Henry Knox Sherrill as principal consecrator.
 He became diocesan bishop in 1959.
 He retired in 1965 and moved to Baltimore.

 Personal life

-Baker married Elizabeth Lee Small and together had two children including the Reverend Richard H. Baker V.
+Baker married Elizabeth Lee Small and together they had two children including the Reverend Richard H. Baker V.